 One of the hardest parts of doing research is actually picking the topic.
 You may think that you have the perfect topic only to find out that you can't find information on the topic or find way too much information on the topic.
 Choosing a topic requires the perfect blend of specificity and generality, of interest personally and academically, and of identifying keywords and relevant vocabulary on that topic.
 The resources here will help you choose the perfect topic and learn how to see if that topic is a good fit for your research project.

 Creating a research question already requires you to choose a good topic.
 Without a good topic you will have trouble coming up with a researchable research question.
 Logically, without a good research question you will not be able to do a good search with keywords to find information to answer the question.
 So the whole research process is connected!!
 This video will help you to think about how to craft that research question.

 Keywords are often the key to finding relevant resources for your research assignment.
 Keywords are extremely helpful when you do not know the exact title or author of a resource.
 However, it is not easy to select the right keywords.
 The information listed below will help you to learn how to select effective keywords.

-> As you begin your research process, you will undoubtedly find many sources of information.
+As you begin your research process, you will undoubtedly find many sources of information.
 How do you weed out the quality sources from the less quality sources?
 How do you determine if a source is relevant for your assignment?
-Luckily, there is a way to evaluate the information you find and it is known as the C.R.A.A.P. test.
-This stands for the currency, relevance, authority, accuracy, and perspective.
-In this section on research help, you will find a matrix of this to help you learn what to look for in both books and websites to determine if it is a good information source for you.
+Luckily, there is a way to evaluate the information you find and it is known as the If I Apply test.
+This provides you with a frame to look at the overall scope of information.
+In this section on research help, you will find a matrix of this to help you learn what to look for in both books and websites to determine if it is a good information source for your current purpose.

-> Different fields and majors use different citation styles!
+Different fields and majors use different citation styles!
 The styles help to create standardization in a field and understand how references are used.
 Within this box, you will find links to many different citation styles.
 Make sure to use the citation style that is required by your instructor/class/field.